Eurasian siskin: Reproduction

 Pairs are generally formed during the winter period before migration.
 The males compete aggressively for the females.
 As part of the courtship the male plumps up the feathers of the pileus and rump, making itself bigger, extending the tail and singing repeatedly.
 They also make mating flights from tree to tree, although they are not as eye-catching as the flights of the other finches.
-They construct a nest that is generally located at the end of a relatively high branch in a conifer, such that the nest is reasonably hidden and difficult to see.
-On the Iberian Peninsula they make their nests in afirs, Scotch pine and Corsican pine.
+They construct a nest that is generally located at the end of a relatively high branch in a conifer (most often a spruce, but also fir, pine, and others) such that the nest is reasonably hidden and difficult to see.
 They form small colonies of up to six pairs with the nests located near to each other.
 The nest is small and bowl-shaped.
 It is made from small twigs, dried grasses, moss and lichen and lined with down.

 The first brood is born in mid-April.
 The female lays between 2 and 6 eggs.
 The eggs are white or light grey or light blue, with small brown spots and they are approximately 16.5 mm by 12 mm in size.
 Incubation takes between 10 and 14 days and is carried out entirely by the female.
 The chicks are altricial and nidicolous.
 They leave the nest after 15 days in a semi-feathered condition.
 They then remain close to the nest area for up to a month when, with their plumage now complete, they disperse.
 The siskin usually has a second brood, from the middle of June up to the middle of July.

-Song and call
+Song and calls

 This bird has two calls, both powerful but conflicting, one is descending and the other is ascending, their onomatopoeic sounds can be represented as "tilu" and "tluih".
 On occasions they also issue a harsh rattling chirrup.

 The song is similar to the other finches, a smooth and rapid twitter and trill with a long duration and which is occasionally interrupted by a stronger or shorter syllable.
 Siskins sing throughout the year and often in groups.